 Managing Video Content

 Flipped classroom content is typically viewed asynchronously, with students watching the videos for a class on their own schedule before the designated class time.
 To maximize student attention, shorter videos are ideal.
 Given that, you can expect that each class period will have several connected videos.
-Organization is essential!
+The organization is essential!

 Smart naming strategies make it simple for users to find the content they need for each class period.
 Many instructors will reuse content from semester-to-semester or year-to-year.
 You might find it helpful to think of a structure like CourseName_CourseSession_Subject, so ECON101_Class2_Supply.
 Avoid using dates as filenames if you plan to reuse content from year-to-year.